toolleeo/cli-apps/README.md

 * [qr-filetransfer](https://github.com/sdushantha/qr-filetransfer) - Transfer files over WiFi between your computer and your smartphone from the terminal.
 * [qrcp](https://www.linuxuprising.com/2020/07/qrcp-transfer-files-between-desktop-and.html) - Transfer Files Between Desktop And Mobile Devices Over Wi-Fi By Scanning A QR Code.
 * [rsync](https://download.samba.org/pub/rsync/rsync.html) - Mirror directories across networked machines; handles diffs/changed files; works across SSH; plenty of parameters.
+* [rtorrent](https://github.com/rakshasa/rtorrent) - Bittorrent client uses ncurses and is ideal for use with tmux, screen or dtach.
 * [sitecopy](http://www.manyfish.co.uk/sitecopy/) - Synchronizes a local copy of a website with a remote copy on a server; does not use SSH/`scp` but FTP for file copy; useful when the remote server does not support secure copy.
 * [stftp](http://stftp.sourceforge.net/) - (simple terminal FTP) aims to be a "easy-to-use and unbloated client for the UNIX (and UNIX-like) console".
+* [Transmission](https://transmissionbt.com/) - Fast, easy and free bittorrent client.
 * [Woof](http://www.home.unix-ag.org/simon/woof.html) - (Web Offer One File) sets up an HTTP webserver to serve files from a given local directory; all the users connected to the network can see and download the files.
 * [xh](https://github.com/ducaale/xh) - xh is a friendly and fast tool for sending HTTP requests.
 It reimplements as much as possible of HTTPie's excellent design.
 * [youtube-dl](http://rg3.github.io/youtube-dl/) - Downloads videos from [YouTube](https://www.youtube.com/) and some other sites; useful for automated bulk downloads.